berty/www.berty.tech/bertytech/content/newsletter/news-67/index.md

 ## 📱 App progress recap

 Here's what we've been up to over the past few weeks:
-* Integrate push notif to protocol
+* Integrate the push notif to protocol
 * Keep on working on BLE driver iOS/Android
 * Define front issues lifecycle
 * Work on iOS app extension
 * Reduce log verbosity
 * Investigate 4G poor performance on libp2p
 * Integrate gomobile-ipfs with modularity in mind
-* Setup zeropush server infra
+* Setup zero push server infra
 * Fix Tor node restart
 * Write High-Level Documentation

 ## 🚀 About the Berty ecosystem

-### 🗣️ Annoucement: NODLE GRANTS BERTY 1 MILLION IN NODLE CASH
+### 🗣️ Announcement: NODLE GRANTS BERTY 1 MILLION IN NODLE CASH

-We mentionned about it in one of our previous newsletters, but this time, we can officially tell you: **Berty has received a donation of one million dollars from [Nodle](https://nodle.io/)**. 🎉
+We mentioned it in one of our previous newsletters, but we can officially tell you: **Berty has received a donation of one million dollars from [Nodle](https://nodle.io/)**. 🎉

 After IPFS, Nodle joins Berty's official donor list.
 Nodle's teams have decided to support Berty to advance our p2p communication protocol.
 As we share a common interest in BLE, we're excited to work together to build a new p2p standard for privacy!
-Needless to say, this is great news for our organization, for the whole ecosystem, and for the community. 🔥
+Needless to say, this is excellent news for our organization, for the whole ecosystem, and the community. 🔥

-> 💡 Funds will be locked for 2 years, and will be dedicated to the future of the foundation development.
+> 💡 Funds will be locked for 2 years and will be dedicated to the future of the foundation development.

 * Read our blog post: https://berty.tech/blog/nodle-grants-berty-one-million/
 * Read the Press Release: https://www.crypto-news.net/nodle-grants-berty-foundation-1-million-in-nodle-cash-to-advance-its-privacy-communication-protocol/